rachit-tripathi-75/sound-spot/README.md

 # SoundSpot

+[NOTE!!!
+This application is for educational and learning purpose only.
+This app's author is not responsible for any commercial purpose, made by any contributoer, or distribution to create piracy.
+The Author of this app made this app for educational purpose only and doesn't endorses privacy and Intellectual Property Rights of Artists.
+THANK YOU!!]

 Introducing SoundSpot – Your Ultimate Music Streaming Experience! 🎵

 SoundSpot is a feature-packed music streaming app inspired by Spotify, designed to bring you endless music at your fingertips.
 Powered by the unofficial JioSaavn API, SoundSpot lets you: